blurk/blurk/README.md

 ### Hello 👋

 My name is Sinh.

-I'm enjoy and comfortable work with the Front-end Web.
+I'm enjoy and comfortable when working with Front-end Web.

 ### What I've worked with?